liqd/a4-meinberlin/docs/caching.md

 - `api_cache_projectcontainers`
 - `api_cache_plans`

+If you want to delete all keys of a namespace use `caching.delete(namespace=..)`.

+There is one rule for naming namespace: make sure that they are not continuations of each other.
+So `projects` and `privateprojects` is fine, but `projects` and `projects_private` would be problematic because `caching.delete(namespace="projects")` would wipe both name spaces.

 In production, we use redis as cache backend (`django_redis.cache.RedisCache`, see `settings/production.py::CACHES`).
-For development the cache backend is disabled (see `settings/base.py::CACHES`).
+For development the cache backend is disabled (undefined).
 If you want to enable it locally, then copy the production settings to your `settings/local.py`.

+All tests that relate to caching are conditional.
+If the redis caching backend is not detected (see `caching.py::REDIS_IS_ENABLED`) then tests are skipped.

 Some more notes about the caching module:
-- it is indented to be imported as a module instead of importing individual methods so that you call `caching.add_or_query(..)` instead of `add_or_query(..)`, for example
+- it is intended to be imported as a module instead of importing individual methods (e.g. you call `caching.add_or_query(..)` instead of `add_or_query(..)`)
 - `caching.delete(..)` can either be given a namespace or an explicit list of keys to be deleted and returns all keys that were deleted
+- careful: if you call `cache.clear()` (of Django's `cache` object) you will delete all keys currently in redis, including any keys related to celery, for example
+- whenever a management command is called (more precisely when the caching module is imported, e.g. also when running pytest) you will now see the cache startup message